 - In the operating room, you will be in a reclined position. - 2 small holes the size of a nickel are made on each side of your skull. - A small electrode is placed. - You will need to answer questions and do tasks. - You will be put to sleep once the electrode is in the right place.
 Your frame will be removed.

 After Surgery

-• You will stay overnight in the intensive care unit (ICU).
+• You will stay overnight in the hospital.

 DBS Asleep Stage 1